 Look at the title of this post, Links In The Title Cause Titles That Change Colour.
 What colour is the title?
 Now, click on the title, and observe the colour.
 Next, look at the bottom of this post, and the Topics - "Fonts and Colors, Links, Settings, Settings - Formatting".

-What you're seeing, in this exercise, are unvisited (called generally "links") and visited ("visited links") links.
-In this blog, unvisited links are blue, and visited links are purple.
+What you're seeing, in this exercise, are unvisited (called generally "links") and visited ("visited links") link captions.
+In this blog, unvisited link captions are blue, visited link captions are purple - and hovered link captions are blue, and underlined.

-The concept of colour changes for visited links has been with us since hypertext was invented.
+The concept of colour changes for link captions has been a web feature, since hypertext was invented.

 Websites like this one, that use visited links with colour changes, indicate to you when you view text containing links that you have already followed.
 Unvisited links vs visited links become relevant here, because this blog, like many Blogger blogs, hosts the permalink to the posts in the post titles.